Mountain car problem: History

-The mountain car problem appeared first in Andrew Moore's PhD Thesis (1990).
-It was later more strictly defined in Singh and Sutton's Reinforcement Leaning paper with eligibility traces.
+The mountain car problem appeared first in Andrew Moore's PhD thesis (1990).
+It was later more strictly defined in Singh and Sutton's reinforcement learning paper with eligibility traces.
 The problem became more widely studied when Sutton and Barto added it to their book Reinforcement Learning: An Introduction (1998).
-Throughout the years many versions of the problem have been used, such as those which modify the reward function, termination condition, and/or the start state.
+Throughout the years many versions of the problem have been used, such as those which modify the reward function, termination condition, and the start state.

 Techniques used to solve mountain car

 Q-learning and similar techniques for mapping discrete states to discrete actions need to be extended to be able to deal with the continuous state space of the problem.
 Approaches often fall into one of two categories, state space discretization or function approximation.

 Discretization

 In this approach, two continuous state variables are pushed into discrete states by bucketing each continuous variable into multiple discrete states.
 This approach works with properly tuned parameters but a disadvantage is information gathered from one state is not used to evaluate another state.
 Tile coding can be used to improve discretization and involves continuous variables mapping into sets of buckets offset from one another.
 Each step of training has a wider impact on the value function approximation because when the offset grids are summed, the information is diffused.